herbeeg/game-analytics-api/README.md

-# Game Analytics dashboard & API
+# Game Analytics Dashboard & API

 A self-hosted, real-time dashboard service for your games that allows you to register player activity, statistics and game history.